tofu-tigre/tofu-tigre/README.md

 - 👋 Hi, I’m @tofu-tigre AKA Jaeden Quintana
 - 👀 I’m interested in Computer Science, teaching, and developing exciting projects!
-- 🌱 I’m currently studying Computer Science at the University of California, Berkeley.
+- 🌱 I’m a graduate in Computer Science at the University of California, Berkeley.
 - 💞️ I’m looking to collaborate on fun projects!
 - 📫 How to reach me: Email: jaeden (dot) quintana (at) berkeley (dot) edu